-Depending on your state where you want to operate as a realtor, these courses can take between 19 and 180 hours.
+Depending on the state where you want to operate as a realtor, these courses can take between 19 and 180 hours.

-Oh, and the provider offering the online real estate course doesn’t have complete freedom when it comes to creating the curriculum.
+Oh, and the provider offering the online real estate course doesn’t have complete freedom when creating the curriculum.

 The curriculum is always handed down from the state.

-The only freedom they have is in the way they present the knowledge and some extra optional information, materials, flexible terms, and additional support they may include.
+Their only freedom is how they present the knowledge and some extra optional information, materials, flexible terms, and additional support they may include.

-Because without it, you will not get the green lights to apply for the exam at the state level, and some providers do also link this to your ability to get a money-back guarantee.
+Because without it, you will not get the green light to apply for the exam at the state level, and some providers also link this to your ability to get a money-back guarantee.

-After you pass this class final, the next step is applying to take the state exam.
+After passing this class final, the next step is applying for the state exam.

-During this application phase, your class hours and your class final are validated.
+During this application phase, your class hours and final are validated.

-After these are validated, you schedule your testing date as a next step.
-Since these dates can fill up quite fast, you want to anticipate this and plan well in advance.
+After these are validated, scheduling your testing date is the next step.
+Since these dates can fill up quickly, you want to anticipate this and plan well.

-For each state exam you take (some may need more than one try), you will need to pay a fee.
+For each state exam you take (some may need more than one try), you must pay a fee.

 So, if you are on a budget, you may want to make sure that you pass it on the first try.

-Additionally, I also included the hours you will need to invest on a regular basis (mostly annually) to renew your real estate license.
+I also included the hours you will need to invest regularly (mostly annually) to renew your real estate license.